 Cadre Fund Co-Investments – As new assets become available, most equity will go towards the access fund.
 The leftover money is set for individual investors who meet the $25,000 minimum investment threshold.
 All allocations are first-come, first-served until a deal is fully funded.

 Opportunity Zone Investments – Cadre also provides opportunity zone investments, offering investors the chance to receive tax benefits.
 Opportunity zones help investors defer their taxes on their realized capital gains from elsewhere, as long as their gains were invested within a 180-day window.

 These zones also allow for the potential reduction of deferred taxes on deferred gains by as much as 10%.
 And investors can receive tax-free gains from a Quality Opportunity Fund investment if the investment is held for at least ten years.

-Secondary Market – Cadre’s secondary market is available for any investor who has owned an investment for at least six months.
+Secondary Market – Cadre’s secondary market is available for anyone who has owned an investment for at least six months.
 Once each quarter, a two-week buyer window is opened so investors can purchase positions from sellers on the platform.
 Investors can also sell their total assets during the window.

 However, the minimum partial sale is $50,000, with larger amounts increasing by increments of $5,000.
 If you choose to retain a portion of the asset, the investment that’s left must have a minimum value of $10,000.